demiculus/mentalmodel/_mental_models/want.md

 1. Date
 2. "What do I want?"
-- Write the first thing that comes to your mind.
+3. Write the first thing that comes to your mind.
-1. “Why?"
+4. “Why?"
-- Write as many reasons as you can think of.
+5. Write as many reasons as you can think of.
-1. If you decide to change your answer, you can continue from Step 2.
+6. If you decide to change your answer, you can continue from Step 2.

-##### Example
+##### Example-1

-October 2, 2020
+1. October 2, 2020

-What do I want?
+2. What do I want?

-- To have a stable life
+3. To have a stable life

-Why?
+4. Why?

-- Because I am tired from moving around lately.
+5. Because I am tired from moving around lately.
 I want some certainty in my life.

+##### Example-2
+1. October 3, 2020
+2. What do I want?
+3. To be financially stable
+4. Why?
+5. Because I want to be able to buy the things that I want without worrying about my future.

+##### Example-3
+1. October 4, 2020
+2. What do I want?
+3. To have a job that I enjoy doing
+4. Why?
+5. Because I am tired of working, but I need money so I want to be able to work and have fun with it at the same time.

 #### Resources